SkoolNotes/Taproot/2020HIST201/KBUnitTwoEssayHux.md

 Why was this the case?

-Mercantalism, the primary way resan detant is implimented, and what led to the balance of power dynamic, is fundementaly based upon the concept that wealth is a zero sum game
+Mercantalism, the primary way resan detant is implimented, and what led to the balance of power dynamic, is fundementaly based upon the concept that wealth {trade?} is a zero sum game

 This concept, however, is incorrect.
-With free market trade, wealth can actully be *generated,* and this {realization?} is what
+With free market trade, wealth can actully be *generated* {through trade}, and this {realization? property?} is what allowed free market systems to dominate.